 5.2 Tuning Performance

-Data Pump is designed to fully use all available resources to maximize throughput and minimize elapsed job time.
+Oracle Data Pump is designed to fully use all available resources to maximize throughput, and minimize elapsed job time.

-For this to happen, a system must be well balanced across CPU, memory, and I/O. In addition, standard performance tuning principles apply.
-For example, for maximum performance you should ensure that the files that are members of a dump file set reside on separate disks, because the dump files are written and read in parallel.
+To maximize available resources, a system must be well-balanced across CPU, memory, and I/O. In addition, standard performance tuning principles apply.
+For example, for maximum performance, ensure that the files that are members of a dump file set reside on separate disks, because the dump files are written and read in parallel.
 Also, the disks should not be the same ones on which the source or target tablespaces reside.